Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 - What do we think about the quality of our dataset?

 - How would this affect the flags you might choose to use when preprocessing the data?
-   - higher or lower qulaity threshold?
+   - higher or lower quality threshold?
    - leave off the quality filter?
    - adjust the minimum read size threshold?